 top of page

-The Essence of Holiness: Honesty and Vulnerability
+The Essence of Queer Holiness: Spirituality, Honesty, and Vulnerability

 The realization that holiness is synonymous with honesty was a groundbreaking moment for me.
 Holiness, I've come to see, is not about adhering to a set of rigid standards but about being true to oneself and, by extension, true in one's relationship with the divine.
 It's about vulnerability—laying oneself bare before God and the world, not as a performance of piety but as an authentic expression of one's being.
 This vulnerability, akin to humility, is rooted in truth and honesty, starkly contrasting the shame that stems from societal and internalized judgments about our "nakedness" or true selves.